SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Conjugated organic photoredox catalysts (OPCs) can promote a wide range of chemical transformations.
 It is challenging to predict the catalytic activities of OPCs from first principles, either by expert knowledge or by using a priori calculations, as catalyst activity depends on a complex range of interrelated properties.
 Organic photocatalysts and other catalyst systems have often been discovered by a mixture of design and trial and error.
 Here we report a two-step data-driven approach to the targeted synthesis of OPCs and the subsequent reaction optimization for metallophotocatalysis, demonstrated for decarboxylative sp3–sp2 cross-coupling of amino acids with aryl halides.
 Our approach uses a Bayesian optimization strategy coupled with encoding of key physical properties using molecular descriptors to identify promising OPCs from a virtual library of 560 candidate molecules.
 This led to OPC formulations that are competitive with iridium catalysts by exploring just 2.4% of the available catalyst formulation space (107 of 4,500 possible reaction conditions).

-**Tags:** Cheminformatics, Computational chemistry, Organocatalysis, Photocatalysis
+**Tags:** Computational chemistry, Cheminformatics, Organocatalysis, Photocatalysis

 ---

-## 158. Compositional design of multicomponent alloys using reinforcement learning
+## 159. Compositional design of multicomponent alloys using reinforcement learning

 **Authors:** Yuehui Xian, Pengfei Dang, Yuan Tian, Xue Jiang, Yumei Zhou, Xiangdong Ding, Jun Sun, Turab Lookman, Dezhen Xue